dmaul12/project2Dog/README.md

 # project2CitiBike

-Using the list of Citi bike locations in NYC from NYC Open Data the user will be able to do the following.

-1: Create a user name

-2: Search or select bike stations

-3: List how many bikes are available at the selected station

-4: Show the bike stations on google maps
+As a user the user will be able to request the number of Citi Bikes available per location.
+So if the user wanted to know how many bikes are available at the W 52nd location, the user can see the number of bikes in the dock.

+Also, the user can check if the destination station has available docks available.
+So if the user's destination is Atlantic & Furman Street location, the user can see the number of docks available.

+Both filter functions allow the user to know beforehand if bikes or docks are availble.
+This saves time and hassle for the users.

+The login in feature will save the users past start and destination stations.

 ![alt text](screenshots/HP.png "Home Page")